growilabs/growi-docs/docs/guide/admin-cookbook/multi-app.md

 ## Overview

-This example enables the execution of three GROWI sites.
+This chapter introduces how to launch multiple GROWI sites.
+And the following site introduces an example that enables the execution of three GROWI sites.

-Install and Start

 ### Build Image